How to Get Rid of Fruit Flies on Plants: 11 Tips & Tricks

 You can get rid of these fruit flies in several ways.
 Let’s go through 11 tips to get rid of fruit flies on plants along with some effective prevention methods to bid farewell to these annoying bugs once and for all.

-11 Tips to Eliminate Fruit Flies From Your Garden
+The 11 Tips & Tricks to Eliminate Fruit Flies From Your Garden

 Multiple home remedies and commercial bug sprays can help you get rid of fruit flies on plants.
 Here is how you can get started:

 Fruit flies love a certain list of smells, and apple cider vinegar is one of them.
 Due to their love for apple cider vinegar, they’re likely to dive into a glass full of the ingredient.

 So, take a glass and fill it with apple cider vinegar till half full.
 Next, cover the glass with plastic wrap and seal the edges with a rubber band.
 Now make way for flies to enter the bait by poking small holes in the wrap.

 Once fruit flies enter your apple cider vinegar bait, they can’t get out and will be trapped inside.
 You can place this bait in different corners of your garden and kitchen for effective results.

 Vinegar is one of the most-loved ingredients for fruit flies.
 So, you can mix vinegar with dish soap and use this mixture as bait.
 Simply take a bowl, add dish soap and vinegar, and stir the mixture well.
 Prepare this bait in multiple bowls.